outreachy/website/docs/onboarding-coordinator-flow.md

 Project title only is posted on the community page with an 'Apply to co-mentor' and status of project

+## Internship Credits

+When an internship is terminated, any sponsorship funds from that internship are **held as a credit for the Outreachy community**.
+This ensures that funds are not wasted and can still benefit future interns or programs.

+**Details:**

+- **Credit Duration:** The funds remain available for **up to two years** from the date of termination.
+- **Reversion:** After two years, any unused funds revert to the **Outreachy general fund**.
+- **Usage:** Coordinators can allocate these credits to support future interns, events, or community programs.
+- **Transparency:** All credit usage is tracked and documented to ensure accountability.

+**Example Scenario:**
+> If a sponsored internship ends prematurely, the $500 sponsorship from that internship will remain as a credit.
+The next year, this credit can be applied to support a new intern or Outreachy community event.
+If unused for two years, the credit automatically becomes part of the general fund.

+This documentation ensures that **new coordinators understand how internship funds are managed**, and prevents confusion about fund allocation.

 Co-mentor or surrogate mentor flow
 ----